-Ray Baldon was one of the twin sons of Ozro, Baldon Sr. & Mabel Parrish-Baldon.
-He was born in Wisconsin on May 6, 1919.
+Ray Baldon was one of the twin sons of Ozro, Baldon Sr. & Mabel Parrish-Baldon and was born in Wisconsin on May 6, 1919.
 Besides his twin brother, he had three other brothers and one sister.
 It is known that he and his brother, Fay, worked on farms in Walworth County, Wisconsin.

 Knowing that it was just a matter of time before he would be drafted into the army, Ray with Fay, and their friend Donald Schultz, enlisted in the Wisconsin National Guard in Janesville.
 Another member of the company was his cousin, Phil Parish.
-On November 25, 1940, the National Guard unit was federalized as A Company, 192nd Tank Battalion.
+On November 25, 1940, the National Guard unit was federalized as A Company, 192nd Tank Battalion and left for Ft.
+Knox on November 28, 1940.
 He was now a member of the regular army.

 While Ray was training at Ft.
 Knox, his little brother injured his leg which resulted in a serious infection.
 In an attempt to cure her youngest son, Ray's mother moved to Belvedere, Illinois, near her oldest son.

 After training for nearly a year, the 192nd was sent to Louisiana to take part in maneuvers.
 It was after the maneuvers that the members of the battalion were told that they were being sent overseas.
 Ray received a furlough home to say his goodbyes.
 Once home Fay and Ray took their little brother from doctor to doctor hoping to find one who could cure him.
 At one doctor, they were told that by the time they returned home from overseas, their little brother would be dead.